About T Levels

 Equivalent to 3 A Levels

 One T Level takes 2 years of full-time study and is equivalent in size to 3 A levels.

-The first T Levels have started at selected colleges and schools in England, with more coming in the following years.
+The first T Levels have started at selected schools and colleges in England, with more coming in the following years.

 T Level Transition Programme

-If you’re not quite ready for a T Level, the T Level Transition Programme is a 1-year post-GCSE course designed to prepare you for your chosen route.
-It will give you relevant knowledge, practical and study skills to excel in your subject.
-Talk to your local T Level provider to find out if this could be right for you.
+It will give you knowledge, practical and study skills, and work experience to excel in your subject.
+Talk to your T Level school or college to find out if this could be right for you.